Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Cyber Insurance Design Principles

-\end{enumerate} In this paper, we use the base rate premium design principle for assessing the cyber insurance of the EVCSs.
-In contrast to the two flat-rate policies, the base-rate policy allows for the insurer to incorporate the risk-attitude of the insured entity (e.g. the portion of loss coverage, attack history, and defense measures) and design a data-rich insurance policy.
+\end{enumerate} In this paper, we use the base rate premium design principle to assess the cyber insurance of the EVCSs.
+In contrast to the two flat-rate policies, the base-rate policy allows the insurer to incorporate the risk-attitude of the insured entity (e.g., the portion of loss coverage, attack history, cyber interfaces, and defenses) and data-driven design of the insurance policy.
+The cyber interfaces of the EVCS with external entities, such as the power grid, EV fleet, etc, inform the insurer about security threats stemming from their vulnerabilities (e.g., \cite{hodge2019vehicle,soykan2021disrupting,acharya2020public}).
+The insurers use EVCS security recommendations (e.g., \cite{encs}) to assess the overall security trustworthiness of EVCSs.